sictweb/bti425/notes/intro-web-services.md

 4. Promote the idea that we are building and working with a *distributed* computing system, that has two or more autonomous programs that pass messages (requests, responses) among the programs

-At this point in time, please review and study the [week 9 notes from the previous WEB322 course](https://web322.ca/notes/week09), so that you are in a position to build upon that knowledge and experience.
+At this point in time, please review and study the week 9 notes from the previous BTI325 course, so that you are in a position to build upon that knowledge and experience.

 <br>